 Exploring with the Senses

-Splashing, pouring water, jelly beans, pebbles, listen to the sound of tools against different media nd customized sound effects are all part of the auditory experience in sensory play.
+Splashing, pouring water, jelly beans, pebbles, listening to the sound of tools against different media and customized sound effects are all part of the auditory experience in sensory play.
 Differentiation can occur in terms of the intensity of the sounds.
 Sound effects provide an optimal form of self-regulation and teaches a cause-and effect relationship, which enhances cognitive functions.

 There is a spectrum of tactile experiences.
 These include, feeling bubbles on the skin, touching objects made of different materials, soft, crispy, rough, smooth, sticky and sandy.
 Manipulating objects of different shapes and sizes.
 Using water, clay, dough, paper, paint, Legos, blocks, tools, grains and food of various textures.